If you as a parent are throwing a party, you want to be sure to have the best birthday party games for kids that they will remember for years to come!

 This is the perfect party game for matching a theme, as the options are endless!

-An altered version of “Pin the Tail on the Unicorn” is perfect for a princess-themed party, and you can keep going with this as party games for kids’ birthdays can be all about customization.
+An altered version of “Pin the Tail on the Unicorn” is perfect for a princess-themed party or unicorn birthday party, and you can keep going with this as party games for kids’ birthdays can be all about customization.

 You are the creative director of this masterpiece!